Table of Contents

 Storing inventory near your customers reduces the shipping zones or distance your orders have to travel.
 The higher the shipping zone shipped to, the more expensive it typically is to send an order from Point A to Point B.

-“We love that ShipBob actually operates its fulfilment centres.
+“We love that ShipBob actually operates its fulfilment centers.
 ShipBob having multiple locations was also huge for us.
 Keeping our inventory in Chicago and Los Angeles has brought cost savings since we ship from the locations that are closest to the customer.”-Courtney Lee, founder of Prymal

 3. Offer affordable 2-day shipping and implement 2-day shipping badges